|adamwilt.com > Cardinal 30304||copyright © 1998-2022 Adam J. Wilt|

 In 1969 the engine was boosted to 180 hp (177A), and all Cardinals (including those already shipped) were given a slotted stabilator to eliminate the flare stall problem.
 In 1970 the wing was replaced with the fatter, slower, but more benign 172 airfoil section, and a constant-speed prop was added (177B).
 In 1971 a retractable version (177RG) was added to the lineup with a 200 hp fuel injected engine.
 Both fixed-gear and retract versions were discontinued after 1978.

-N30304 is a 1969 177A that has owned me since 1996.
+N30304 is a 1969 177A that owned me from 1996 to 2009.
 The '69 is the best of the Cardinals: the speed and handling of the laminar flow wing and the power of the 180 hp engine, with the simplicity and relatively low maintenance of a fixed pitch prop and fixed gear.
 When I point this out, other Cardinal owners gnash their teeth in frustration, and I'm often beaten up just out of spite, but it's true nonetheless.

 |N30304 at the (now decommissioned) Robert Mueller Airport,